custom-build-robots/PCF85748-Bit-I-O-Port-Expander/README.md

 ![Screenshot RelaisControl.py program](https://custom-build-robots.com/wp-content/uploads/2017/06/PCF8574-test-program-300x190.jpg)

 ## Setup
-The picture below shows the setup with the Raspberry Pi, the 4-way relais and the PCF85748-Bit-I-O-Port-Expander on the right cardboard.
-On the left cardboard you see the Raspberry Pi and some other electronics I used for a different setup and test.
+The picture below shows the setup with the Raspberry Pi, the 4-way relais and the PCF85748-Bit-I-O-Port-Expander on the front cardboard.
+On the back cardboard you see the Raspberry Pi and some other electronics I used for a different setup and test.

 ![PCF85748 setup with 4-way relais](https://custom-build-robots.com/wp-content/uploads/2017/06/PCF8574-test-setup-02-300x225.jpg)